jamielohoff/jamielohoff.github.io/_posts/2023-11-25-AlphaZero-Explained-From-Scratch-In-Jax.md

 ---
-title: "AlphaZero Explained from Scratch in Jax"
+title: "AlphaZero Explained from Scratch in JAX"
 categories:
   - RL
 ---